1kastner/conflowgen/Contributing.md

 # Contributing

-If you find bugs, errors, omissions or other things that need improvement, please create an issue or a pull request at [https://github.com/1kastner/conflowgen/](https://github.com/1kastner/conflowgen/).
+If you find bugs, errors, omissions, or other things that need improvement, please create an issue or a pull request at [https://github.com/1kastner/conflowgen/](https://github.com/1kastner/conflowgen/).
 Contributions are always welcome!
-We would love to see ConFlowGen grow in different dimensions, including (but not limited to)...
+We would love to see ConFlowGen grow in different dimensions, including (but not limited to) the...
-- ...adding reliable data sources for the default distributions and domain constants
+- ...addition of reliable data sources for the default distributions and domain constants.
-- ...improving the data generation process to be closer to production data (as long as the number of assumptions stays reasonable)
+- ...improvement of the data generation process to be closer to production data (as long as the number of assumptions stays reasonable).
-- ...increasing the quality of the previews and analyses
+- ...more insightful previews and analyses.
-- ...reduce technical debt - some features were implemented as they were needed and better patterns exist.
+- ...reduction of technical debt - some features were implemented as they were needed and better programming and software architecture patterns exist.

 ## Isolating the development environment